 Water for the Seasons partners scientists with community stakeholders in the Truckee-Carson River System to explore new strategies and solutions for dealing with extreme climate events such as droughts and floods.
 Funded by a grant from the National Science Foundation and the U.S. Department of Agriculture, this four-year research and outreach program uses a collaborative modeling methodology that strategically links scientific research with community problem-solving.
 The goal of this program is to assess and enhance community climate resiliency in snow-fed arid-land river systems.
-For more information, visit Water for the Seasons.
+For more information, visit Water for the Seasons program page.

 Creating effective community responses to improve resilience to extreme climate events, such as prolonged drought, requires acknowledging and understanding the interaction between human and natural systems.
 Collaborative modeling is one way of inviting public participation into climate science research and encourages adaptation strategies at the watershed and community scale.
 This fact sheet outlines collaborative modeling, as one type of participatory research design, to assess and enhance climate resiliency, and describes best practices toward effective participatory research.

 Historically, environmental policy relied on basic science research to forward scientific theory, the findings of which would presumably later be applied to real-world problem-solving.
 To avoid conflict, stakeholder values were separated intentionally from the resource problem to be studied.

 For the past several decades, however, scientists, community decision-makers, policy makers and the general public have recognized that natural resource problems. are inherently complex.
 These complexities include physical, social, cultural, spatial and temporal elements; thus a more inclusive research approach is needed (Cornell et al. 2013).